PDF417/pdf417-android/README.md

 - if set to [`STANDARD`](https://pdf417.github.io/pdf417-android/com/microblink/intent/IntentDataTransferMode.html#STANDARD), the `Recognizer` objects will be passed via `Intent` using normal _Intent transaction mechanism_, which is limited by [Android's Intent transaction data limit](https://developer.android.com/reference/android/os/TransactionTooLargeException.html).
 This is same as manually putting `Recognizer` objects into `Intent` and is OK as long as you do not use `Recognizer` objects that produce images or other large objects in their `Results`.
 - if set to [`OPTIMISED`](https://pdf417.github.io/pdf417-android/com/microblink/intent/IntentDataTransferMode.html#OPTIMISED), the `Recognizer` objects will be passed via internal singleton object and no serialization will take place.
 This means that there is no limit to the size of data that is being passed.
 This is also the fastest transfer method, but it has a serious drawback - if Android kills your app to save memory for other apps and then later restarts it and redelivers `Intent` that should contain `Recognizer` objects, the internal singleton that should contain saved `Recognizer` objects will be empty and data that was being sent will be lost.
 You can easily provoke that condition by choosing _No background processes_ under _Limit background processes_ in your device's _Developer options_, and then switch from your app to another app and then back to your app.
 - if set to [`PERSISTED_OPTIMISED`](https://pdf417.github.io/pdf417-android/com/microblink/intent/IntentDataTransferMode.html#PERSISTED_OPTIMISED), the `Recognizer` objects will be passed via internal singleton object (just like in `OPTIMISED` mode) and will additionaly be serialized into a file in your application's private folder.
 In case Android restarts your app and internal singleton is empty after re-delivery of the `Intent`, the data will be loaded from file and nothing will be lost.
-The files will be automatically cleaned up when new transfer takes place.
+The files will be automatically cleaned up when data reading takes place.
 Just like `OPTIMISED`, this mode does not have limit to the size of data that is being passed and does not have a drawback that `OPTIMISED` mode has, but some users might be concerned about files to which data is being written.
-These files **will** contain end-user's private data, such as image of the object that was scanned and the extracted data.
-Also these files **will** remain saved in your application's private folder until the next usage of scan function - those files are not cleaned after reading from them, as we cannot be sure that our app will not be restarted by Android again and we will need to read from those files again - instead old files are cleaned at the time of writing a new file, so basically **always** at least one file remains saved in your application's private folder and that file contains data from the last scan end-user has performed.
-If that is a concern to you, you should use either `OPTIMISED` mode to transfer large data and image between activities or create your own mechanism for data transfer.
+    - These files **will** contain end-user's private data, such as image of the object that was scanned and the extracted data.
+Also these files **may** remain saved in your application's private folder until the next successful reading of data from the file.
+    - If your app gets restarted multiple times, only after first restart will reading succeed and will delete the file after reading.
+If multiple restarts take place, you must implement [`onSaveInstanceState`](https://developer.android.com/reference/android/app/Activity.html#onSaveInstanceState(android.os.Bundle)) and save bundle back to file by calling its [`saveState`](https://pdf417.github.io/pdf417-android/com/microblink/entities/recognizers/RecognizerBundle.html#saveState--) method.
+Also, after saving state, you should ensure that you [clear saved state](https://pdf417.github.io/pdf417-android/com/microblink/entities/recognizers/RecognizerBundle.html#clearSavedState--) in your [`onResume`](https://developer.android.com/reference/android/app/Activity.html#onResume()), as [`onCreate`](https://developer.android.com/reference/android/app/Activity.html#onCreate(android.os.Bundle)) may not be called if activity is not restarted, while `onSaveInstanceState` may be called as soon as your activity goes to background (before `onStop`), even though activity may not be killed at later time.
+    - If saving data to file in private storage is a concern to you, you should use either `OPTIMISED` mode to transfer large data and image between activities or create your own mechanism for data transfer.
 Note that your application's private folder is only accessible by your application and your application alone, unless the end-user's device is rooted.

 ## <a name="recognizerList"></a> List of available recognizers